A Critique of the World's Worst Ad -- Why Self-Restraint is Important

 It is a very flawed philosophy as to how life should be lived, in my opinion.
 Those who have zero restraint, or at least behave or claim like they do, seem to be very surprised, when their manners backfire against them, and I can tell that from personal experience with such people.

 In Israel, at least, that also seems to be the case.
 Have you heard of the Western Wall?
 It is a very sacred place to Jews.
-In recent weeks, as a way of protest, a woman came there with a very minimal outfit, one that made her the topic in every household (per se).
+In recent weeks, as a way of protest, a woman came there with a very minimal outfit, one that made her the topic in every household (figure of speech).

 That, I think, is an example of filterless behavior.
-Although her intention may seem noble to some, I guess that coming with only a bra and underwear to a very religious place is certainly filterless (at least she wore socks and shoes and not, well, socks and sandals, am I right...).
+Although her intention may seem noble to some (rebelling against Orthodox tradition), I guess that coming with only a bra and underwear to a very religious place is certainly filterless (at least she wore socks and shoes and not, well, socks and sandals, am I right...).

 Why?
 Because ignorance has a great potential for growth in terms of knowledge.
 Of course, it's very likely that none of us are omniscient, correct?
-It also means that the more impulsive are also ignorant to an extent.
+It also means that the more impulsive are also ignorant to an extent, for they might be unaware of the implications of their actions, and not think, by comparison, like competent villains.
 Then, why not learn from dumb mistakes instead of not doing so because one does not restrain himself or herself in any way?